bentoml/BentoML/docs/source/guides/workers.rst

     :width: 400px
     :align: center

 When determining which device ID to assign to each worker for tasks such as loading models onto GPUs, this 1-indexing approach means you need to subtract 1 from the ``worker_index`` to get the 0-based device ID.
 This is because hardware devices like GPUs are usually indexed starting from 0.
-For more information, see GPU inference.

 If you want to use multiple GPUs for distributed operations (multiple GPUs for the same worker), PyTorch and TensorFlow offer different methods: